What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Less Customization: This may offer less flexibility or customization in product choices.

-• Dependency: Dependency on a group could lead to challenges in immediate or specialized procurement needs.
+• Dependency: A dependency on a group can lead to challenges in meeting immediate or specialized procurement needs.

 3. Just in Time (JIT) Purchasing: